-Section 3.2 Leave for adoption
+Section 3:2 Leave for adoption

-- 1 Employees are entitled to leave without pay when adopting a child. - 2 The right to leave for adoption consists of eighteen weeks, with no more than four consecutive weeks to be taken at a time.
-The right to leave arises two weeks prior to the first day when the child has moved in or will move in, as indicated in a document which the employee is required to submit to the employer showing that the employee is adopting a child. - 3 If the employee has two or more children move in at the same time pursuant to a single adoption application, the right to leave exists for one child only. - 4 The first, second and third paragraphs and Sections 3:3 (2), 3:4 and 3:5 apply equally to employees who are adopting a foster child as referred to in Section 5:1 (2) (d).
+- 1 Employees are entitled to leave without pay when adopting a child. - The entitlement to leave for adoption comprises twenty-six weeks, with no more than four consecutive weeks to be taken at a time.
+The right to leave arises four weeks prior to the first day on which the child has moved in or will move in, as indicated in a document which the employee is required to submit to the employer showing that the employee is adopting a child. - 3 If the employee has two or more children move in at the same time pursuant to a single adoption application, the right to leave exists for one child only. - In derogation from the second paragraph, first sentence, the employee may ask the employer to spread the leave over a period of twenty-six weeks.
+The employer may deny this request, if serious business interest so dictate. - The first, second and third paragraphs and Sections 3:3 (2), 3:4 and 3:5 apply equally to employees who are adopting a foster child as referred to in Section 5:1 (2) (d).

-Section 3.8 Right to pregnancy benefit and maternity pay for ##women in positions considered equivalent to female employees
+Section 3:8 Right to pregnancy benefit and maternity pay for women regarded as equivalent to female employees

-- 1 Women in positions considered equivalent to female employees are entitled to pregnancy benefit and maternity pay for no less than sixteen weeks, as provided for in the second and third paragraphs. - 2 The right to pregnancy benefit arises six weeks prior to the day after the due date, as indicated in a written statement from a physician or midwife to be submitted to the employer, and continues up to and including the date of giving birth.
-If the female worker so wishes, the right to pregnancy benefit may begin on a later date, but no later than four weeks prior to the day after the due date.
+- 1 Women regarded as equivalent to female employees are entitled to pregnancy benefit and maternity pay for no less than sixteen weeks, as provided for in the second and third paragraphs. - The right to pregnancy benefit arises six weeks prior to the day after the due date, as indicated in a written statement from a physician or midwife to be submitted to the employer, and continues up to and including the date of giving birth.
+If the female worker so wishes, the right to pregnancy benefit may begin on a later date, but not later than four weeks prior to the day after the due date.

-- 3 The right to maternity pay begins on the day after the date of giving birth and continues for ten consecutive weeks plus the remaining number of days for which no pregnancy benefit was received in the six-week period preceding the earlier of the due date and the actual date of giving birth. - 4 For the purposes of the third paragraph, the days on which the female worker received sick pay in the period during which she was entitled to, but did not receive, pregnancy benefit are considered days for which she received pregnancy benefit.
+- 3 The right to maternity pay begins on the day after the date of giving birth and continues for ten consecutive weeks plus the remaining number of days for which no pregnancy benefit was received in the six-week period preceding the earlier of the due date and the actual date of giving birth. - For the purposes of the third paragraph, the days on which the female worker received sick pay in the period during which she was entitled to, but did not receive, pregnancy benefit are regarded as days for which she received pregnancy benefit. - If a child is admitted to hospital because of his medical condition during the maternity leave, the maternity leave shall be extended by the number of days the child spent in the hospital, to be calculated from the eighth day after admission up to and including the final day of entitlement to the benefit, with a maximum of ten weeks.
+The extension of maternity leave referred to in the first sentence applies solely to the extent that the hospital admission lasts longer than the number of days by which the maternity leave is extended as a result of the actual date of birth on the grounds of the third paragraph.

-Section 4.1 Emergency and other short-term leave
+Section 4:1 Emergency and other short-term leave